Required Mandatory Reporting System Compatible With ECCAIRS

 Understanding the ECCAIRS Reporting Compatibility Challenges

 What does it mean to be "compatible with ECCAIRS?"
-For many report types, the reports will have to reported within 72 hours in a compatible format, meaning the E5X format.
+For many report types, the reports will have to report within 72 hours in a compatible format, meaning the E5X format.
 To simplify matters, the E5X format is a zipped up XML file.

 Besides submitting the initial report within 72 hours, an additional follow-up report will have to be submitted within 30 days and another final report within 90 days of the report's initial date.

 Most aviation SMS databases do not have the capability to export reports in the E5X format.
-This lack of functionality will require safety teams to include this functionality, which requires between one to two month's of a professional programmer's time.
+This lack of functionality will require safety teams to include this functionality, which requires between one to two months of a professional programmer's time.